 If someone has to go to the hospital right now for any reason, they should consider preparing a bag with essential items that will be crucial for the medical team to care for them.
-During this time, friends and families cannot visit the hospital and bring things that the person may have left at home, such as a phone, advance directive or their glasses.
 The Hospital Go Bag should include:

 - Written list of medications (or better yet, your pill bottles and/or inhaler boxes)

 - Written phone numbers for medical decision maker, vital contacts, cellphone password

 - Cell Phone charger

 - A copy of your advance directive and/or other important health-care paperwork